edrlab/thorium-reader-doc/content.en/100_quickStart.md

 Information.

-You can set the default drive for certain file types through the Windows through the Windows settings.
+You can set the default application for certain file types through the Windows settings.

-(select a file, open the context menu, select `Open with`, in the pop-up window select `Thorium`, check the box Always open with").
+Select a file, open the context menu, select `Open with`, in the pop-up window select `Thorium`, check the box `Always open with`.

 This operation must be repeated for each
 file format you wish to read with Thorium.
 {{< /hint >}}

 <--->

-Thorium peut aussi être lancé à partir du menu de l'application ou de tout raccourci créé.
+Thorium can also be launched from the application menu or from any shortcut created.
 This will open the [library](220_organizing/221_libraries) and will allow you to choose a book or to add one but also to access to [catalogs](220_organizing/222_catalogs) and organize your collection.
 To read a book just click on it or validate with <kbd>Enter</kbd>